bbauska/Anti-Project2025/anti.md

 policy discussions and subsequent outcomes and theoretically help to balance out agencies like the Departments of Energy, State, and Commerce and the Environmental Protection Agency and Council on Environmental Quality.
 The OSTP can also help to bring technical expertise to regulatory matters in support of OMB.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

 <h3>Other Guardrails that would be Demolished</h3>
-The ability to carry out the Project 2025 agenda and the harm it would cause the American people would be hastened by other promises by Trump and his acolytes to destroy many other traditional guardrails that have preserved the separation of powers and ensured transparency in government.
-Some of these promises have been made outside the confines of the Project 2025 agenda but will be critical to carrying out its program.
+<p>The ability to carry out the Project 2025 agenda and the harm it would cause the American people would
+be hastened by other promises by Trump and his acolytes to destroy many other traditional guardrails that have preserved the separation of powers and ensured transparency in government.
+Some of these promises have been made outside the confines of the Project 2025 agenda but will be critical to carrying out its program.</p>

-Seizing the congressional power of the purse to cancel federal funding of individual programs and to specific communities.
+<p>Seizing the congressional power of the purse to cancel federal funding of individual programs and
+to specific communities.</p>

 <ul>
 <li>● “Unaccountable federal spending is the secret lifeblood of the Great Awokening.
 Nearly every
 power center held by the Left is funded or supported, one way or another, through the